semantic-flow/sflo/docs/data/notes/hfmgd0w82phfjkre3ippnk9.md

-The physical representation of the [[concept.mesh.resource.element.flow.config]]
+The physical representation of the [[resource.node-component.flow.node-config.operational]]